 I graduated Mechanical Engineering at Aston University Birmingham in 2014.
-During the degree I have done a placement at Cummins Turbo Technologies where I was a rotor systems placement engineer for 14 months.
-I was a part of a team which worked with other departments throughout a lifecycle of a turbocharger which included research and development of different bearing systems of next generation automotive turbochargers.
-During the time in industry I have also carried out individual research work for improvement of research techniques.
+During the degree I have done a placement at Cummins Turbo Technologies where I was a rotor systems engineer for 14 months and supported research and development of bearing systems for the next generation automotive turbochargers.
+During the time in industry I have also carried out individual research work for improvement of the research techniques.

 My main research interests are within fluid dynamics problems in engineering applications.
-I am particularly interested in heat transfer, aerodynamics research, modelling combustion in engines and power generation sector.
+I am particularly interested in heat transfer, aerodynamics research, power generation and mechatronics

 PhD project outline